MoiCart/MoiCart.github.io/README.md

 # MoiCart

-## Aiding the proactive and conscientious shopper one item at a time..
+**_Aiding the proactive and conscientious shopper one item at a time_**

 ###### Why give us a try?

-*Offering you the ability to price-check any grocery store around you,* *without any cost and in a matter of seconds.
-Giving you more time to* *to focus on more important things in your busy life ..*
+Offering you the ability to price-check any grocery store around you, without any cost and in a matter of seconds.
+Giving you more time to to focus on more important things in your busy life.

 ###### Our Team